Logical reasoning: Definition

-Logical reasoning is a form of thinking that is concerned with arriving at a conclusion in a rigorous manner.
+Logical reasoning is a form of thinking that is concerned with arriving at a conclusion in a rigorous way.
 This happens in the form of inferences by transforming the information present in a set of premises to reach a conclusion.
 It can be defined as "selecting and interpreting information from a given context, making connections, and verifying and drawing conclusions based on provided and interpreted information and the associated rules and processes."
 Logical reasoning is rigorous in the sense that it does not generate any conclusion but ensures that the premises support the conclusion and act as reasons for believing it.
 One central aspect is that this support is not restricted to a specific reasoner but that any rational person would find the conclusion convincing based on the premises.
 This way, logical reasoning plays a role in expanding knowledge.

 The main discipline studying logical reasoning is called logic.
 It is divided into formal and informal logic, which study formal and informal logical reasoning.
 Traditionally, logical reasoning was primarily associated with deductive reasoning studied by formal logic.
 But in a wider sense, it also includes forms of non-deductive reasoning, such as inductive, abductive, and analogical reasoning.

-The different forms of logical reasoning have in common that they use premises to make inferences in a norm-governed manner.
-As norm-governed practices, they aim at inter-subjective agreement concerning the application of the norms, i.e. agreement about whether and to what degree the premises support their conclusion.
+The forms of logical reasoning have in common that they use premises to make inferences in a norm-governed way.
+As norm-governed practices, they aim at inter-subjective agreement about the application of the norms, i.e. agreement about whether and to what degree the premises support their conclusion.
 The types of logical reasoning differ concerning the exact norms they use as well as the certainty of the conclusion they arrive at.
 Deductive reasoning offers the strongest support and implies its conclusion with certainty, like mathematical proofs.
 For non-deductive reasoning, the premises make the conclusion more likely but do not ensure it.
 This support comes in degrees: strong arguments make the conclusion very likely, as is the case for well-researched issues in the empirical sciences.
 Some theorists give a very wide definition of logical reasoning that includes its role as a cognitive skill responsible for high-quality thinking.
 In this regard, it has roughly the same meaning as critical thinking.